This post lists five important planning tips before you start trying to conceive.

 As long as we had each other, we were happy and fulfilled.

-My husband and I both realized our happiness wasn’t and never was contingent on if we had kids or not.
+My husband and I realized our happiness wasn’t and never depended on whether we had kids.

-We loved our life together and were happy and fulfilled childless, so we knew we would be happy if we never had kids.
+We loved our life together and were happy and fulfilled childlessly, so we knew we would be happy if we never had kids.

-We decided once we got married, we would just leave it up to God.
+We decided we would leave it up to God once we got married.